broadinstitute/resource-validator/README.md

 Once a PR is merged, there will be a PR created in [terra-helm](https://github.com/broadinstitute/terra-helm).
 Get this PR merged, and another automatic commit will bump leonardo's chart version.
-This will trigger another automatic commit in [terra-helmfile](https://github.com/broadinstitute/terra-helmfile), note this commit will only auto bump `dev` and `perf`, create another PR for bumping all other environments when you're ready (similar to [this](https://github.com/broadinstitute/terra-helmfile/pull/390)).
-Once all these PRs are merged, go to [argo](https://ap-argocd.dsp-devops.broadinstitute.org/applications) (you need to be on VPN to access argo), and click `SYNC APPS` button on the left upper corner for all leonardo deploys (select `PRUNE` option as well). you can also choose to `sync` individual environments if you choose to), this will sync leonardo's deployment to match [terra-helmfile](https://github.com/broadinstitute/terra-helmfile) repo.
+This will trigger another automatic commit in [terra-helmfile](https://github.com/broadinstitute/terra-helmfile), note this commit will only auto bump `dev` and `perf`, and will be auto-merged.
+Once the terra-helmfile PR is auto-merged, go to [argo](https://ap-argocd.dsp-devops.broadinstitute.org/applications) (you need to be on VPN to access argo), and click `SYNC APPS` button on the left upper corner for dev and perf leonardo deploys (select `PRUNE` option as well). this will sync leonardo's deployment to match [terra-helmfile](https://github.com/broadinstitute/terra-helmfile) repo. create another PR for bumping all other environments when you're ready (similar to [this](https://github.com/broadinstitute/terra-helmfile/pull/390)) and then after that is merged, sync those environments in argo as well.